Museums

 Susannah Place Museum

-Temporarily closed until further notice.
 Located in the heart of The Rocks, Susannah Place is a rare surviving example of a simple working-class terrace.
-Built in 1844, by Irish immigrants and continuously …
+Built in 1844, by Irish immigrants and continuously occupied until 1990 this typically English terrace was …

 Justice & Police Museum